 |Basics of Effective Teaching|

 |Fall Seminar||Role of the Teacher

 Planning a School Day

 BECOMING AN EFFECTIVE SCHOOL LEADER

 School leaders are central to improving education.
 While many school leaders may be well-qualified, very few have received any type of leadership training.
-TTT provides school leaders with two professional development seminars taught at the beginning of each academic year, usually September or October.
+TTT provides school leaders with three professional development seminars over the course of an academic year.

 |Fall Seminar||A Community of Collaboration|